WatDuhHekBro/Jukebox/README.md

 - You can click the name of the current song that's playing (below "Now Playing") to see how long you've listened to the song.
 It does not take into account the time you've paused, and doesn't keep track of listening to nothing.
 - You can click the countdown (to the right of "Time until next song") to reset it.
 Useful for when you want to listen a song a bit longer but still leave the timer running.
 - You can set your selected playlist to blank to randomly play any song rather than just the ones selected in the currently selected playlist.
+- If you're using Google Chrome or another browser that supports the Media Session API, the jukebox will work with it to let you control the music from any tab.
 - If you get a `Script error`, it's most likely that `config.json` isn't formatted right.
 Use a JSON parser to make sure that it's working before submitting a bug report.
 - Make sure to optimize your icons to fit a small screen (something around 500x340).

 # Configuration
-There are 7 properties your `config.json` can have, and the only required one is `tracks`:
+There are 8 properties your `config.json` can have, and the only required one is `tracks`:
 - `defaultVolume`: An integer between 0 to 100 which is the percentage volume the program should start with.
 (Default: `50%`)
 - `fadeDuration`: A number 0 or greater that determines how long the music will fade out for when pausing and switching songs.
 (Default: `5 seconds`)
 - `timeBetweenSongs`: An integer 0 or greater determining how long the countdown timer will run for until the next song, if the timer is enabled.
 (Default: `3 minutes`)
 - `startWithTimer`: A boolean determining whether the timer is automatically enabled or not.
 (Default: `false`)
 - `defaultPlaylist`: A string determining which playlist to select if the selected playlist exists.
 (Default: `<empty>`)
 - `playlists`: An object pairing each playlist name with an array denoting the indexes of the tracks that are allowed to play in that playlist.
 For example, you'd use index 0 to reference the first track, 1 to reference the second track, and so on.
 (Default: `<empty>`)
+- `displayFormat`: A string representing that format that should be used to display the game and name together. `$game` and `$name` gets the "game" and "name" tags on the selected track respectively.
+To make an actual dollar sign, use `$$`.
+(Default: `"$game - $name"`, Recommended format for use with custom CSS (it's a rainbow tag by default): `"<span class=\"tag\">$game</span> $name"`)
 - `tracks`: An array of objects where each object holds track metadata (more info below).
 (Default: `<empty>`)

 ## Track Metadata